matthisstenius/wordpress-intranet/README.md

 Wordpress-intranet
 ======================

-Wordpress intreanet made during my two months intership at Fröjd Interactive a web agency in Stockholm.
+An intranet made with Wordpress during my two months internship at Fröjd Interactive, a web agency in Stockholm.

 Work includes: